-Meeker, a Republican, was the representative for Missouri's 10th congressional district from 1915 to 1919.
+Meeker was the representative for Missouri’s 10th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1915 to Oct 1918, Meeker missed 114 of 357 roll call votes, which is 31.9%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Oct 1918.
 The chart below reports missed votes over time.